2xic-archive/nordnet-unoffical-api/README.md

 ## Features
 Since I needed the api to do DCA (dollar cost averaging), only basic "broker" support has been added.

+It also has support for fetching upcomming dividens payouts.

 I might implemented some more features in the future.
 Feel free to open a issue if you need a feature, I might add it.

 ## How ?
 Uses the old Nordnet login format with username, and password.
 This way there is no need to authenticate with BankId.

+### Usage
+There is an example in `examples/` folder.
+Since this code was part of a larger project, it was written with dependency injection in mind.